telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### select

-Triggered when a file(s) is selected.
+Triggered when a files is selected.
 Note: Cancelling this event will prevent the selection from occurring.

-#### Wire-up an event handler that triggered when a user selects a file(s)
+#### Wire-up an event handler that triggered when a user selects a files

     <input type="file" name="files" id="photos" />
     <script>